Akash-Wins/organization-crud/README.md

 * All this fields are required when user register and the organization fields are optional

-* FIRSTNAME: Required (should be minimum 5 characters)
+* Firstname: Required (should be minimum 5 characters)
-* LASTNAME : Required (should be minimum 5 characters)
+* Lastname : Required (should be minimum 5 characters)
-* EMAIL :    Required (should be minimum 10 characters)
+* Email :    Required (should be minimum 10 characters)
-* USERNAME : Required (should be minimum 5 characters) --> Unique
+* Username : Required (should be minimum 5 characters) --> Unique
-* PASSWORD : Required (should be minimum 10 characters)
+* Password : Required (should be minimum 10 characters)

 ## USER LOGIN OVERVIEW
 * User will login from username and password after then token is generated which is authorize the user to access the entire information.

-* USERNAME : Required
+* Username : Required
-* PASSWORD : Required
+* Password : Required

 ## PROFILE INFORMATION
 * User will get profile information with the help of token which is generated at the time of login

 ## USER PROFILE UPDATE
-* User can update your username but make sure the username will be not same because it will be unique. (optional but not empty)
+* User can update username but make sure the username will be not same because it will be unique. (optional but not empty)
 * User can update your firstname (optional but not empty)
 * User can update your lastname  (optional but not empty)
 * User can update your email     (optional but not empty)